-As anyone who has ever read more than two pieces of my work has probably noticed, I have kind of a dog fixation.
-Which I guess made it all the worse this past Thanksgiving when I lost my remaining dog.
-Well, I didn’t really lose him.
+As anyone who has ever read more than two pieces of my work has probably noticed, I have kind of a dog fixation—which I guess made it all the worse this past Thanksgiving when I lost my remaining dog.
+Well, I didn’t miss him.
 I know where he is.
 He’s dead of a toxic overdose of ham.

 Yes, you read correctly.
 My boy was killed by a house sitter who stupidly left about half a HoneyBaked Ham in dog-stealing proximity.
 Once you know that toxic levels of fat in a prepared ham can destroy the pancreas, liver, and kidneys of a seventy-five-pound dog, that ad featuring a smiling, tuxedoed O. J. Simpson holding up a giant silver serving tray of the stuff suddenly looks like a still from A Nightmare on Elm Street.

 I guess holiday gluttony was one weakness that both my dogs had in common.
 A few years back, my older dog, Bob, stole and consumed a ten-pound frozen turkey.
-Luckily for him, turkey has a very low fat content, and the worst side effect he suffered was the short-term embarrassment of looking briefly like a medium-size sofa bed.
+Luckily for him, turkey has very low-fat content, and the worst side effect he suffered was the short-term embarrassment of looking briefly like a medium-size sofa bed.

 Still, I was not at all prepared for Stan’s death.
 He was in good health when I went away for Thanksgiving.
 And dead when I returned.
 It was the first time I had ever spent a minute in my house without him.